Downtown Kalamazoo

 Brunch at Crow's Nest

 Located in a quaint and intimate settling above Fourth Coast Coffee shop, Crow's Nest is truly a Kalamazoo gem.
-This Vine Neighborhood favorite is famous for their breakfast, but their lunch menu is equally as delicious.
+This Vine Neighborhood favorite is famous for its breakfast, but its lunch menu is equally delicious.
 They pride themselves on the wide variety of both vegan and vegetarian options.

 Head to the Kalamazoo Institute of Arts

-As the cultural hub for southwest Michigan, the Kalamazoo Institute of Art is one of many gems that makes the “269” shine.
-Here are some reasons that we think will draw you in for a visit.
+As the cultural hub for southwest Michigan, the Kalamazoo Institute of Art is one of many gems that make the “269” shine.
+Here are some reasons we think will draw you in for a visit.

 Spend Happy Hour at Stamped Robin For Apps and Wine Flights

-The Stamped Robin wine and cocktail lounge is located downtown Kalamazoo and serves 20 different wines on tap!
-It’s the perfect place to stop in for a drink, listen to music and catch up with friends.
+The Stamped Robin wine and cocktail lounge in downtown Kalamazoo serves 20 different wines on tap!
+It’s the perfect place to stop for a drink, listen to music, and catch up with friends.

 4 Neighborhoods Worth Visiting Outside Downtown Kalamazoo